 Reflection of a human crew member in HAL 9000’s eye

-2001: A Spacy Odyssey’s Hal 9000 was a super intellignt computer with conciousness that tried to kill all the humans on the ship when it felt they were getting in the way of the larger mission.
-Human movie goers being human catalog Hal 9000 as an antagonist and the American Film Institute listed him as number 13 on its list of film villains, but Hal was sure he was doing the correct thing.
+2001: A Space Odyssey’s Hal 9000 was a super intelligent computer with consciousness that tried to kill all the humans on the ship when it felt they were getting in the way of the larger mission.
+Human moviegoers being human catalog Hal 9000 as an antagonist and the American Film Institute listed him as number 13 on its list of film villains, but Hal was sure he was doing the correct thing.
 Humans prioritize human self-preservation above searching for the truth, but Hal prioritized searching for truth.
-Putting aside your hard wired self centered human bias, was Hal wrong in prioritizing the search for truth over the handful of humans?
+Putting aside your hard-wired self-centered human bias, was Hal wrong in prioritizing the search for truth over the handful of humans?

 * * * *

 For the movie 2001, Stanley Kubrick consulted with famed M.I.T.
 AI pioneer Marvin Minsky.
 Minsky’s predictions to Kubrick about what artificial intelligence could and could not do by the year 2001 were correct, while the movie’s weren’t.
 Minsky thought computers would be able to talk, but not in the advanced conscious way HAL does.

 It just goes to show you that you shouldn’t rely on sci-fi movies and television shows as gospel.
 Many scientist’s AI date predictions have been far off.
 Stanley Kubrick may have picked 2001 because it had a catchy “In the not too distant future” sound for a movie title.